nikhilweee/blog-jekyll/aboutme.md

 I'm currently trying to make sense of my life, building the blocks for the future perhaps, so you'll find me engaged in altogether different sorts of stuff like building projects, exploring a new framework, busy debugging stuff to perfection (_read: my way_) reading on different subjects, learning some MOOCs, and sometimes going to classes as well.

 You would find me by the alias _nikhilweee_ on all major social platforms.
-Feel free to contact me if you like.
+Feel free to get in touch if you like.